B0und/PersonalWebsite/README.md

 # Portfolio website

 Designed in figma.
 Built with next js with a plan to add a blog section later on.
-Primary focus of this project is to showcase my css/design skills, responsive design and css animations.
+Primary focus of this project is to showcase css/design skills, responsive design and css animations.
 Also focused on optimizing the fonts and avoiding a round trip to google website.
-Another interesting problem i encountered was a FOUC, which was solved by changing opacity of root until the component mounts.
-Overall the design was quite challenging to implement and i think i\`ve managed to do almost everything that was planned.
+Another interesting problem I encountered was a FOUC, which was solved by changing opacity of root until the component mounts.
+Overall the design was quite challenging to implement and I\`ve managed to do almost everything that was planned.

 ## Technologies